AlexThePolygonal/cpp-stateful-templates/README.md

 };
 ```

-A _function primitive_ is a template class or a `using` declaration.
-By the _execution of a function_ I mean the instantiation of templates in its parent classes or member functions.
+A _function primitive_ is either a template class or a using declaration that instantiates a template.
+By the _execution of a function_ I mean the instantiation of the templates involved, including those in its parent classes, member types/aliases and member functions.
 ```cpp

 // Foo is a function